 - Increased range of motion, allowing for deeper squats and greater muscle activation.

-- Has a high metabolic demand
+- It has a high metabolic demand.

 - Due to the fixed position of one end of the barbell and the more stable and predictable bar path, landmine exercises can be an extremely valuable tool to reduce the chance of injury.